 At present, Lodbrok's approach to stewardship is provided for pursuant to a number of related policies, rather than a distinct stewardship policy.
 This reflects the firm's view that stewardship forms an integral part of the firm's approach to investing and is not a standalone matter.
-Accordingly, stewardship themes are reflected in the firm's policies on conflicts of interest, best execution, risk management, and proxy voting and are identified as part of the funds' and accounts' investment strategy documents.
+Accordingly, stewardship themes are reflected in the firm's policies on conflicts of interest, best execution, risk management, Responsible Business, Investment & Stewardship Policy, and proxy voting and are identified as part of the funds' and accounts' investment strategy documents.

-Lodbrok's policies are the responsibility of the COO and are reviewed annually and the COO provides internal assurance regarding the firm's approach to stewardship.
+Lodbrok's policies are the responsibility of the COO and are reviewed periodically, and annually at a minimum, and the COO provides internal assurance regarding the firm's approach to stewardship.

 The COO has regard to the stewardship outcomes achieved by the firm and, in consultation with the CIO, will consider whether any modifications or improvements to the firm's approach to stewardship can be made, including in relation to evolutions in market trends and standards, governance practices, public policy developments and to ensure our reporting is fair, balanced and understandable.
-During 2020, the firm engaged an external ESG consulting business, which provided advice and feedback in relation to the firm's policies and procedures relating to stewardship and ESG.